 Start MongoDB Service with Systemctl

-Systemctl is de facto and new tool to manage services in Linux.
-We will use
+Systemctl is de facto and a new tool to manage services in Linux.
+We will use command

-systemctl start command to start MongoDB service.
+systemctl start to start the MongoDB service.
 We need root privileges to start and stop services.

 $ sudo systemctl start mongod.service